ramishajamshaid/TidyNote/README.md

 * Building a full-stack MERN application
 * Designing and consuming REST APIs
 * Implementing JWT authentication
+* Working with access and refresh tokens
 * Working with MongoDB and Mongoose
 * Building protected routes
 * Implementing CRUD operations
 * Managing user-specific data
 * Integrating frontend and backend applications
+* Building rich text editing functionality with Tiptap
+* Handling asynchronous operations and loading states
+* Implementing frontend and API error handling
+* Using toast notifications for user feedback
 * Creating responsive interfaces with React and Tailwind CSS
 * Structuring a full-stack project